keylime/keylime/README.md

 users alike, without the need for a deep understanding of the lower levels of a TPM's operations.
-Amongst many scenarios, it well suited to tenants who need to remotely attest machines not under their own full control (such as a consumer of hybrid cloud or a remote Edge / IoT device in a insecure physical tamper prone location.)
+Amongst many scenarios, it well suited to tenants who need to remotely attest machines not under their own full control (such as a consumer of hybrid cloud or a remote Edge / IoT device in an insecure physical tamper prone location.)

-Keylime can be driven with a CLI application, web front end and a set of RESTful APIs.
+Keylime can be driven with a CLI application, web front end, and a set of RESTful APIs.

 Keylime consists of three main components; The Verifier, Registrar and the